ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api/index.md

     suppressChartRanges?: boolean;
     aggFunc?: string | IAggFunc;
     unlinkChart?: boolean;
-    chart: any;
-    getChartImageDataURL: (params: GetChartImageDataUrlParams) => string;
 }

-interface GetChartImageDataUrlParams {
-    type?: string;
-}
 ```

-Note from the snippet above it is also possible to retrieve a base64 encoded image rendered from the chart in the model using `getChartImageDataURL`.

 These models can then be supplied to the following grid api method to restore the charts: